steveshogren/hugo-blog/content/post/better-oo-design.md

   When you really need polymorphic behavior, use a verb interface.
 Only use verb interfaces for polymorphic behavior, not for unit test mocking.

-Here is an example of the patterns:
+Here is an example of the patterns in C#, but it also works in Java:

 ``` csharp
 // Verb Class